tanmichael1/Quiz-Javascript/README.md

 This is my base level attempt of a quiz app/website.
 It works locally and uses the questions in the javascript code.

 This project was created with:

 - HTML
 - CSS
 - JavaScript

 ## To-do list

 - Change Font
-- Text dynamically changes with window size
+- Text dynamically changes with window size: DONE
 - Breakdown of answers in results
-- Able to choose different themed questions in home screen
+- Give ability to choose different themed questions in home screen